Visitors flock to Florida’s Nature Coast in search of the elusive Florida Manatee.

 I took the Crystal River trolley to the Crystal River National Wildlife Refuge (NWR)- the depot is tucked behind City Hall.
 Before the journey, I happened to mention to the driver I was a spring hunter.
-He gave me a map to all the springs in the Crystal River area- and there are so many!
-It was like being given a treasure map!
+He gave me a map to all the springs in the Crystal River area- and there are many.
+I felt like I’d been given a treasure map!
 The future spring hunting adventures began forming in my mind.
 I could almost hear my mom laugh.

 We crossed highway 19 through downtown Crystal River- it is so small that you could walk it and the driver told us (it was just me and a couple) about the history of the sleepy fishing town.
-We went past Kings Bay Park, Hunter Springs and a replica of a Civil War sailing ship.
+Our trolley rolled past Kings Bay Park, Hunter Springs, and a replica of a Civil War sailing ship.
 And soon we entered the bumpy gravel road into the Refuge.